 – Steve Cardwell

-The Alex Battiest Award is an annual award to inspire new players and honor the memory of a fallen NASFC warrior.
+To inspire new players and honor the memory of a fallen NASFC warrior, Native ReVision presents an Alex Battiest Award and Scholarship.
 It was created in 2012.
-Alex was a player at our NAS game in Denton, TX in 2011.
-He was diagnosed with germ cell cancer a few weeks after the game and passed away in January of 2012.
-He was such an inspiring Native youth.
-Not only was he athletically gifted, he was one of the outstanding college bound young men that we so desperately need in all our tribes.
-It was a great honor for me personally to get to know this exceptional young man.
+Alex was a NAS player at the 2011 game in Denton, TX.
+He was diagnosed with germ cell cancer a few weeks after the game.
+He passed away January 2012.
+He was an inspiring Native youth.
+Not only was he athletically gifted, he was an outstanding college bound young man that we so desperately need in all our tribes.
+It was a great honor for me to personally to get to know this exceptional young man.
 He was a great example that we as parents and mentors try so hard to inspire the next generation of Native youth to become.

-I look forward to seeing you at the annual event during the week of the Fourth of July.
-Plan your next summer trip with a stop at the NASFC.
-Check our website www.nativefootball.org for information updates and please consider showing how much you care about our Native youth by making an annual donation to Native Re-vision and supporting the NASFC.
+Plan your next summer trip with the NASFC.
+Check www.nativefootball.org for updates.
+Show how much you care about Native youth by making an annual donation to Native ReVision and support the NASFC.